 Document Outline

 This dissertation begins with a critical review of relevant recent research conducted in the area of Explainable AI (XAI), with particular focus on the evaluation of common explainer methods as applied to model predictions.
-The research topic of this paper is strongly focused around techniques for local model-agnostic interpretations of clas- sification model results, and that has informed the literature reviewed and assessed in the following chapter (Chapter 2).
+The research topic of this paper is strongly focused on techniques for local model-agnostic interpretations of classification model results, and that has informed the literature reviewed and assessed in the following chapter (Chapter 2).

 Chapter Three describes the experimental approach to build an evaluation ma- trix for the four chosen explainer techniques; SHAP, LIME, ANCHORS, and DiCE (Counterfactuals).
 Five sets of metrics are generated based on the explanation outputs generated by each technique on predictions for a binary credit card fraud classification problem.